rgolder1/aztec/README.md

 aztec
 =====

 Collection of my demo projects, including Hibernate with Spring JPA, Spring JDBC, Spring Transactions, Spring Data with MongoDB, REST with SpringMVC, REST with JAX-RS, SOAP with SpringWS, Spring Social.
-These are maven projects, with integration testing on various projects demonstrating use of Groovy, SoapUI and via a Jersey client.
+These are maven projects, with integration testing on various projects demonstrating use of Groovy, SoapUI and via a Jersey client, and mocking with Mockito.

 - springdemo: